-Within the last several weeks, you set up an experiment to observe plant growth.
+In the last several weeks, you set up an experiment to observe plant growth.
 Meanwhile, you have learned about the requirements plants have for growth and the role of gases, particularly carbon dioxide, in that growth.
-You've also discussed the differences between wet and dry weight.
+You've also discussed the differences between wet and dry mass.

-Now you will harvest your radish plants and measure dry weight to see how things have changed.
+Now you will harvest your plants and measure dry mass to see how things have changed.